codepath/android_guides/Using-Intents-to-Create-Flows.md

 You can also use the [DeepLinkDispatch](https://github.com/airbnb/DeepLinkDispatch) library to makes it easy to annotate your activities with specific URL patterns.

+### Default link handling

-If you wish for the links to launch your app directly with Marshmallow devices or higher, you can also use the set `android:autoVerify` on the intent filter:
+If you wish for your app to be considered the default handler for a link (only works for Android Marshmallow devices and higher), you can leverage the new feature by setting `android:autoVerify` on the intent filter:

 ```
 <intent-filter android:autoVerify="true">